flyway/flywaydb.org/documentation/tutorials/check.md

 Flyway Check requires .Net 6 so make sure you have this installed.
 You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-## Download the latest Beta version of Flyway Enterprise CLI
+## Download the latest version of Flyway Enterprise CLI

-First, [download the latest beta version of the Flyway Enterprise CLI](/documentation/learnmore/beta) and extract its contents.
+First, [download the latest version of the Flyway Teams or Enterprise CLI](/documentation/usage/commandline/#tab-teams) and extract its contents.

 ## Setting up databases